MdMuntazirAlam/Finance-Executive-Dashboard/README.md

 📂 Files in this Repository
 Finance Report.pbix: The complete Power BI Dashboard file.
 Financial Sample.xlsx: The raw dataset used for the analysis.

-Screenshots/: (Optional) Images of the dashboard for quick viewing.

-🤝 Acknowledgments
-Special thanks to Vignesh Muthuvelan for the mentorship and guidance throughout this internship.
-Grateful to AICTE and Microsoft Elevate for providing this practical learning platform.

 Contact:
 Feel free to connect with me on www.linkedin.com/in/md-muntazir-alam-74a9433a0 for any discussions regarding Data Analytics!